Skylarks Learning

 18th Century Literature and Exam Texts

 There will be a narration slot each week for students to share their thoughts on the texts from the reading schedule and explore the various analysis topics.
-As well as providing an introductory course for a GCSE in English Literature, the essay topics will give scope for students to complete their learning for the English Language qualification as they explore the ideas, style and structural choices made by the authors.
-It has not been developed to fit a particular syllabus, but rather keeps a breadth of topics and incorporates texts often chosen by examining boards.
+As well as providing an introductory course for a GCSE/IGCSE in English Literature, the essay topics will give scope for students to complete their learning for the English Language IGCSE as they evaluate the ideas, style and structural choices made by the authors.
+The course has not been developed to fit a particular literature syllabus, but rather keeps a breadth of topics and incorporates texts often chosen by examining boards.
+The aim is to encourage the children to become confident writers able to appreciate and discuss a wide variety of texts, including poetry, drama, and novels.

 Reading will include